What is a Copyright?

 Do You Need Permission to Use Copyrighted Work?

-• For works published between 1924 and 1963, you should check with the U.S. Copyright Office for copyright renewal.
+• For works published between 1924 and 1963, you should check with the U.S. Copyright Office for renewal.

-In most instances, it's best to assume all works are protected by copyright law unless you can establish they are not.
+Copyright laws protect public domain works unless you can prove they are not.
+A copyright lawyer can ensure you don't infringe on an author's rights.
 However, the only exception is for works created under the "fair use rule."

 Copyright Law Attorneys